Q-Minh/nihu/dox/tut_rayleigh_integral.md

 \snippet rayleigh_integral_3d.mex.cpp Weighted residual

 The two last lines of code are syntactically identical, but there is a great difference.
-- The transfer impedance matrix is defined between two separate meshes, and is therefore computed by evaluating regular integrals only
+- The transfer impedance matrix is defined between two separate meshes, and is therefore computed by evaluating _regular integrals only_
-- The radiation impedance matrix is defined on one mesh, so its evaluation involves singular integration.
+- The radiation impedance matrix is defined on one mesh, so its evaluation involves _singular integration_.

 The complete source of the C++ code is found here: tutorial/rayleigh_integral_3d.mex.cpp